 Clicl here to see a short video on how to measure your window.

-Because a tape measure curves at the corners and throws the measurements off, use a card to help you get an exact measurement.
+Because a tape measure curves at the corners and throws the measurements off, use an index card to help you get an exact measurement.
 Add the card’s measurement to the number on the tape measure where it intersects the card.
+Even easier is to measure one side to 10″, make a mark, then measure the other side to the mark and add 10″.
 If the window isn’t quite square, the 1/2″ foam tape around the window panel will make up for some of the discrepancies.
 If the measurements are within 1/8″ of each other, use the median measurement.

 If you have several windows that are close but not exactly the same size (i.e. within 1/8″ of each other), use the median measurements there as well, so that you can cut and make frames of the same size rather than fussing with very slightly different individual sizes.